What Services Does the Library System Provide Correctional Facilities?

 NOTE: Services noted under Section IV, items 1 – 8 are commonly carried out with funding from this State aid program.
-Those and other agreed-upon services and resources which directly impact library services to inmates in State correctional facilities may be provided through this funding
+Those and other agreed-upon services and resources which directly impact library services to incarcerated individuals in State correctional facilities may be provided through this funding

 Correctional Facilities CEFLS Provides Support To